Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 # Design
 Let's review the implementation details in the next subsections.

-### Approach
+### Architecture
-> Describe the implementation approach.
+> Fundamental structures of the feature and context (diagram).

-There are two possible approaches of the `Deep Linking` feature integration to the Metrics Web application:
+There are two possible architecture approaches of the `Deep Linking` feature integration to the Metrics Web application:
 - [`NavigationNotifier`](#navigationnotifier-approach) approach;
 - [`Route Parameters`](#route-parameters-approach) approach.